manifesto

 Not a redemption arc.
 I did what I did.
 Building small, honest software now doesn't erase that — it's just the work I find interesting, on the terms I want.

 What I'm building is boring on purpose.
-URL shortener.
 Uptime monitoring.
-Widgets for static sites.
+Team go-links.
+Comments and forms for static sites.
+A secure runtime for AI agents.
 Analytics without the creepy parts.
 Idle games without a monetization team.
-Most of these exist already — they're just $50 a seat, locked behind a sales call, quietly adversarial.
-I want versions that cost $4 a month, that you can leave whenever, that don't assume you're a growth surface.
+Most of these exist already — they're $50 a seat, locked behind a sales call, quietly adversarial.
+I want versions priced like what they are, that don't assume you're a growth surface.
+Small studios shouldn't get price-gouged to run basic tools.

 That's the whole thing.
 Small tools, priced like what they are, built to last.
 No story arc.
 No grand plan.
 Just software that should have existed all along.